Haseeb717/geolocation_api/README.md

 - API key management
 - Geolocation fetching based on user input
 - Swagger documentation for the API
+- Multiple providers support.
+New providers can easily added.
+Current implementations is for ipstack

 ## Technologies Used
 - Ruby on Rails